Officer NOMINATIONS

 Nomination Form

-I have prayerfully considered the qualifications for Deacons in the church and would like to offer the following nomination:
+I have prayerfully considered the qualifications for the officers in Christ’s church and would like to offer the following nomination: